Patients and professionals working together to coproduce health

 The International Journal for Quality in Healthcare published a coproduction-focused supplement in its November 2021 issue.

-Centre for Co-prouction at Jönköping University run a flexible, online distance course on co-production in health and welfare.
-During thi...
+The School of Health and Welfare at Jönköping University in Sweden runs a flexible, online distance course on co-production in health and...